Meowdyosrs/GroundItemIcons/README.md

 # Ground Item Icons

-Standalone RuneLite plugin that works alongside the Ground Items plugin.
+Standalone RuneLite plugin that works alongside the Ground Items plugin to display item icons next to Ground Items text.

 ## Features
 - Show/hide icons with its own toggle.